Brookholt School of Agriculture for Women: Student life

 Belmont designed the students' uniforms.
-Each wore a slouch hat.
-A blue blouse, full, had comfortable sleeves but was not too puffed at the shoulders.
-The skirts or bloomers came just to the tips of the high boys' shoes that finished their uniforms.
+Each wore a slouch hat and a blue blouse.
+The skirts or bloomers came just to the tips of the high boys' shoes that adorned their uniforms.
 A suggestion that the students get rid of the care and inconvenience of long hair was unanimously vetoed.

 The girls were up at 6:00 AM, putting their rooms in order and getting ready for a hearty breakfast.

 At 7:30, they repaired to the fields and began the daily outdoor tasks.
 First of all, flowers, vegetables and fruit were gathered, first for Belmont, who was responsible for the enterprise, and who paid the girls their weekly wage, and then for the public market.
 All of the parts of the farm that were not consumed by the student colony itself and by Belmont were sold to regular dealers at regular market prices.
 The flowers and fruit trees were trimmed, the vegetable patches were weeded, the fields were tilled.

 They worked the fields if corn or potatoes were to be planted.
 They applied the phosphate fertilizer and put in 12 acres of corn one week.
 At nightfall, when at six o'clock, the milking began.

 They liked best to work in the French garden, laid out years earlier by an imported professional gardener.
 It included grapevines, pears, peaches, plums and apricots trained on low trellises.
 Vegetables of all kinds were put in this rich soil, and they could see the results so much more quickly than from the grains.
 The flowers had a still a greater attraction, but for almost everyone, there was a fascination simply in working in the ground.
 Besides gardening, the curriculum included dairying, poultry-raising, and bee-keeping.
 The school grounds included hay fields, corn fields, and enormous potato patches.
 By way of live stock, the school was provided with eight cows, several horses, and many pigs.

 Cold, rainy days, they stayed in the house and prepared the 35 bushels of potatoes to be planted by machine.

 After supper, the girls were free to do as they pleased.
 Mostly, they gathered in the common room of the dormitory and wrote or read, played, sang or sewed until bedtime.

 Students had Sundays free and could go to the city by permission.
 They could leave the school at any time if they did not like it.
 They could be dismissed at any time if they were not deemed worthy to remain.